robert-jacques/datavisRProject/README.md

 ## Analysing how Key Audio Features vary across different <br> categories of Valence (Mood) in the *Spotify Tracks Dataset*

-This repository contains analysis of the *Spotify Tracks Dataset*, (available [here](https://raw.githubusercontent.com/robert-jacques/datavisRProject/refs/heads/main/data/data.csv) and directly from
+This repository contains visualisations created using the *Spotify Tracks Dataset*, (available [here](https://raw.githubusercontent.com/robert-jacques/datavisRProject/refs/heads/main/data/data.csv) and directly from
 [Kaggle](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)), which is a tabular dataset of music tracks that are available on the popular music streaming platform, Spotify.
 Each of the 114,000 tracks in the dataset is associated with a range of audio features, each of which provides a measurement of a particular musical characteristic, across 12 attributes in total.

+The aim of the project was to create an informative, composite visualisation using R, and a report containing related reflections, which would answer the research question *How do key audio features vary across different categories of valence?*

-The analysis was written using R and RStudio, and the code is designed to be run in RStudio.
-The R code can be found [here](https://raw.githubusercontent.com/robert-jacques/introdsRProject/refs/heads/main/code.R).
+The component visualisations were created using R and RStudio, and the code is designed to be run in RStudio.
+The R code can be found [here](https://raw.githubusercontent.com/robert-jacques/datavisRProject/refs/heads/main/code.R).

-The aim of the project was to determine whether audio features can be used to predict the mood (valence) of a track, and involved the following steps:

-* Data collection (Spotify Tracks Dataset),
-* Data cleaning and pre-processing,
-* Exploratory Data Analysis (EDA) with visualisations,
-* Further pre-processing and EDA,
-* Baseline multiple linear regression modelling,
-* Principal Component Analysis (PCA),
-* PCA-based multiple linear regression modelling,
-* Model refinement and evaluation.

-Both the baseline and PCA-based multiple linear regression models demonstrated a relationship between audio features and valence, but several factors limited their performance.
-The baseline model identified audio features as significant predictors of valence, while the reduced dimensionality introduced by the PCA-based model decreased predictive accuracy.
-Additionally, performance was impacted by the biases and data loss brought about by the data pre-processing steps which were required.

-**The project’s findings suggest that audio features do play a role in mood (valence) prediction, but that refinement is needed to optimise data pre-processing and modelling.
-These adjustments should facilitate improved predictive accuracy.**
+The composite visualisation comprises:

+Plot 1.
+Violin Plots with overlayed Boxplots - Distribution of Danceability across each Valence category, Plot 2.
+Correlation Matrix of Key Audio Features and Valence, Plot 3.
+Density Plots - Density Distributions of Key Audio Features by Valence category, Plot 4.
+Bar Charts - Variance of Key Audio Features by Valence category.

+**The project’s findings suggest that personalised music recommendations could be enhanced through mood-based categorisation of tracks**